SRTigers98/dotfiles/README.md

 ### Emulator Setup

-The recommended (and not yet configured) terminal emulator is [Ghostty](https://github.com/ghostty-org/ghostty).
+The recommended and configured terminal emulator is [Ghostty](https://github.com/ghostty-org/ghostty).
 Ghostty is installed along with the packages and is configured in the dotfiles.

 ### NeoVim Configuration